 Dairy

-Dairy products contain a called casein, which can cause in the body for some individuals with lichen sclerosus.
-Avoiding may help reduce and improve overall symptom management.
+Dairy products contain a protein called casein, which can cause inflammation in the body for some individuals with lichen sclerosus.
+Avoiding dairy products may help reduce inflammation and improve overall symptom management.

 Foods Containing Dairy